 JOIN: Sign up for our newsletter and join the fight for justice

-A failed global war on drugs has had a devastating effect on our communities.
-The criminalization of drug use has led to tragic rates of disease and overdoses, and has needlessly cost countless lives across Canada.
-It is an approach that creates and perpetuates inequality, discrimination, and stigma.
-Pivot works with people who use drugs to create legal and policy change that will meet their most pressing needs, including timely access to a range of health services, harm reduction programs, and addiction treatment options in their own communities.
-We are working to build a evidence-based approach to drug policy that promotes health and human rights.
+Pivot works with people who use drugs to create law and policy changes that will meet their most pressing needs, including timely access to a range of health services, harm reduction programs, and safe supply options in their own communities.
+We are working to hold governments to an evidence-based approach to drug policy that promotes health and human rights: first and foremost, this means amplifying the calls of people who use drugs for decriminalization and a safe supply of drugs.

 Act Now!
 Decriminalizing Drugs in Vancouver